-Below is the latest notice for our Office Closures:
+Below is the latest notice for our offices:

-Due to rising health concerns over COVID-19, our Scottsdale and Washington, D.C.
-Offices are currently teleworking and available to assist constituents through phone calls and email.
+Our Scottsdale and Washington, D.C.
+Offices are available to assist constituents through phone calls and email.

-We are encouraging constituents to submit casework requests online or call our office at (480) 946-2411 to leave a voicemail with your name and telephone number so we can get back to you.
+We encourage constituents to submit casework requests online or leave a voicemail for our office at (480) 946-2411 with your name and telephone number so we can get back to you.